mega12345mega/Minecraft-JVM/README.md

   * binary math (like bit-shifting and xor)
   * invokedynamic (used in lambdas)
   * inheritance (including for-each's usage of Iterable)
+    * static method inheritance is now supported (it is handled at MCJ compile time)
   * instanceof
 * There are no exceptions and no runtime checks, meaning that there is no type safety and you can attempt to create negative length arrays (which is undefined behavior)
 * You can't use anything in the standard library, including `java.lang`; as mentioned above, use `@MCJNativeImpl` and `@MCJImplFor` to provide your own implementation for a class, allowing you to use it again (refer to `com.luneruniverse.minecraft.mcj.api.java.lang.StringBuilder` for an example